|Clare-Gladwin Regional Education Service District|

 |Bylaws & Policies|

-7540.04 - STAFF NETWORK AND INTERNET ACCEPTABLE USE AND SAFETY
+7540.04 - STAFF EDUCATION TECHNOLOGY ACCEPTABLE USE AND SAFETY

-Advances in telecommunications and other related technologies have fundamentally altered the ways in which information is accessed, communicated, and transferred in society.
-Such changes are driving the need for educators to adapt their means and methods of instruction, and the way they approach student learning, to harness and utilize the vast, diverse, and unique resources available on the Internet.
-The Board of Education is pleased to provide Internet service to its staff.
-The Board encourages staff to utilize the Internet in order to promote educational excellence in our schools by providing them with the opportunity to develop the resource sharing, innovation, and communication skills and tools which will be essential to life and work in the 21st century.
-The Board encourages the faculty to develop the appropriate skills necessary to effectively access, analyze, evaluate, and utilize these resources.
-The instructional use of the Internet will be guided by the Board's policy on Instructional Materials.
+Staff are expected to utilize Education Technology in order to promote educational excellence in our schools by providing students with the opportunity to develop the resource sharing, innovation, and communication skills and tools that are essential to both life and work.
+The Board encourages the faculty to develop the appropriate skills necessary to effectively access, analyze, evaluate, and utilize these resources in enriching educational activities.
+The instructional use of the Internet and online educational services will be guided by the Board's policy on Instructional Materials.

-The Internet is a global information and communication network that provides an incredible opportunity to bring previously unimaginable education and information resources to our students.
+The Internet is a global information and communication network that brings incredible education and information resources to our students.
 The Internet connects computers and users in the District with computers and users worldwide.
-Through the Internet, students and staff can access up-to-date, highly relevant information that will enhance their learning and the education process.
-Further, the Internet provides students and staff with the opportunity to communicate with other people from throughout the world.
+Through the Internet, students and staff can access relevant information that will enhance their learning and the education process.
+Further, the Education Technology provides students and staff with the opportunity to communicate with other people from throughout the world.
 Access to such an incredible quantity of information and resources brings with it, however, certain unique challenges and responsibilities.

-First, and foremost, the Board may not be able to technologically limit access to services through the Board's Internet connection to only those services and resources that have been authorized for the purpose of instruction, study and research related to the curriculum.
-Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted guidelines and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them), access to the Internet, because it serves as a gateway to any publicly available file server in the world, will open classrooms and students to electronic information resources which have not been screened by educators for use by students of various ages.
+First, and foremost, the Board may not be able to technologically limit access to services its Education Technology to only those services and resources that have been authorized for the purpose of instruction, study and research related to the curriculum.
+Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted guidelines and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them), access to the Internet, because it serves as a gateway to any publicly available file server in the world, opens classrooms and students to electronic information resources that may not have been screened by educators for use by students of various ages.

-Pursuant to Federal law, the Board has implemented technology protection measures which block/filter Internet access to visual displays that are obscene, child pornography or harmful to minors.
+Pursuant to Federal law, the Board has implemented technology protection measures, which protect against (e.g., filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children’s Internet Protection Act.
+At the discretion of the Board or Superintendent, the technology protection measures may also be configured to protect against access to other material considered inappropriate for students to access.
 The Board utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material that is obscene, objectionable, inappropriate and/or harmful to minors.

 Staff members will participate in professional development programs in accordance with the provisions of law and this policy.
 Training shall include: